Programming-Project-2021-22/course-project-davidfabio/GAME-CLASS-DIAGRAM.md

 World "1" --> "1" Score
 World "1" --> "*" Pickup

-note for World "Container for all World elements\nProvides functions to update and Render World State." note for Player "Player class that the user controls." class Player {
+note for World "Container for all World elements\nProvides functions to update and\nRender World State." note for Player "Player class that the user controls." class Player {
     +float health